There are several ways to build a successful presentation and create your own webinar slides.

-One popular technique is to record screencasts so that while hosting a webinar your attendees can watch you perform specific actions using professional screen recording tools.
-While that is a great option for those doing tutorials or doing demos of software, it may not be a webinar best practice for those who do not have anything to screencast.
+One popular technique is to record screencasts so that while hosting a webinar, your attendees can watch you perform specific actions using professional screen recording tools.
+While that is an excellent option for those doing tutorials or doing demos of software, it may not be an actual webinar best practice for those who do not have anything to screencast.

-One of the biggest perks for Microsoft PowerPoint is that you can find many presentation templates beyond what is offered within the software itself.
-These templates will help you create professional quality slideshows with little to no design work needed.
+One of the biggest perks of using Microsoft PowerPoint to create a slide deck is finding many PowerPoint presentation templates beyond what is offered within the software itself.
+These templates will help you create professional-quality PowerPoint presentations with little to no slide design work needed.

 Keynote for Mac

 Google Slides comes with a limited selection of templates to choose from.
-However, many people have created free templates that have shared online that you can search for on Google.
-Simply type “free google slides templates” into your Googe Search bar, and you’ll see a bunch of different templates for your consideration.
+However, many people have created free templates that they have shared online that you can search for on Google.
+Simply type “free google slides templates” into your Google Search bar, and you’ll see a bunch of different templates for your consideration.
 Of course, you may want to use caution as you search for these free options.
 It may also be a good idea to refine your search based on your industry.
 For example, “free google slides templates medical” or “free google slides templates travel.”

 To create more webinar slides with similar backgrounds, you can just click the Add a new page button or the duplicate icon to the right of the image.
 Once you are finished, you can download each slide as an image file or the collection as a PDF.
 To run a slideshow with a collection of images from Canva or any other presentation software, use the photo viewing tool or app on your computer.
 On a Mac, for example, you could open the images in the Preview app.

-Then enter Full Screen mode or use the built in Slideshow mode.
+Then enter Full-Screen mode or use the built-in Slideshow mode.

-You can also use tools like Impactana, which will allow you to search for SlideShare presentations that are proven successful based on number of views, comments, and downloads.
+You can also use tools like Impactana, which will allow you to search for SlideShare presentations that are proven successful based on the number of views, comments, and downloads.

 Determine Your Style